whalecoiner/dreame/README.md

 I recently rooted my Dreame L10 Pro (model `dreame.vacuum.p2029`).
 There was a bunch of audio files in there that I wanted to save and document.

-I don't own the copyright on these audio files - they are kept here for purely academic purposes.
+I don't own the copyright on the original audio files - they are kept here for purely academic and research purposes.

 ## Sound files and text